Slide 1

 SupportworkerClareParsonswithclient (2)

-IF YOU NEED ADVICE ABOUT REGISTERING WITH A GP OR ACCESSING NHS HEALTHCARE, PLEASE CALL US ON OUR ADVICE LINE ON 0808 164 7686, 10AM-12PM, MONDAY TO THURSDAY.
+PLEASE CALL OUR ADVICE LINE ON 0808 164 7686, 10AM-12PM, TUESDAY TO THURSDAY.
 LINES MAY BE BUSY SO PLEASE TRY MORE THAN ONCE.

 PLEASE NOTE OUR ADVICE LINE IS STAFFED BY NON- CLINICAL CASEWORKERS